 Melvin Dean Leppin - 1937 - 2019

 Melvin Dean Leppin passed away March 1, 2019, at the age of 82.
 He was born July 19, 1937, in McMinnville, Oregon, to parents Harold and Charlotte Leppin.
-He grew up along with three siblings on the family farm in Amity.
+He grew up along with three siblings, Raymond Leppin, Lynda Nyseth and Larry Leppin, where he lived with his family on the family farm in Bethel.

-Melvin graduated from Amity High School in 1955 with an athletic honor for Best Athlete.
-After high school graduation, he enlisted in the Army and spent time serving his country in Panama.
-He was married from 1959 to 1970, and has three children.

 A memorial service will be held at 1:00 p.m.
-Saturday, March 16, 2019, at Bethel Community Church, 7575 Bethel Road, Rickreall, Oregon.
+Saturday, March 16, 2019, in Bethel, Oregon, at Bethel Community Church, 7575 Bethel Rd., Rickreall, Oregon.
 A reception will follow.
-To leave online condolences, please visit www.macyandson.com.
+In lieu of flowers, donations may be made to Bethel Community Church.